doublethink13/geheim/README.md

 # geheim

-A Go program to store secrets in repositories
+A Go binary to store secrets in repositories

 ## Table of contents

 ## Intro

-The initial intent of this program was the encryption of files before their upload to a repository.
+The initial intent of this binary was the encryption of files before their upload to a repository.

 For example, imagine you have the following file: